chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 If what is stored in the database doesnt match what the user is seeing, the data in the database will be discarded and recreated based on the state of the client.

-The server will ensure the data is kept in sync through a consensus token or counter.
-Everytime a gene set is created in the database it will have a consensus_counter field set to 0000.
+The client will ensure the data is kept in sync through a consensus token or counter.
+Everytime a var set is created in the database it will have a consensus_counter field set to 0.
 This will be sent back to the client along with the gene set name and uuid.
-When the client updates a gene set (via a PUT request) it will send this counter back to the server as part of the request body.
-The server will confirm that the counter sent from the client matches the counter stored in the database for that gene set.
+When the client updates a gene set (via a PUT request) it will send this counter incremented by 1 back to the server as part of the request body.
+The server will confirm that the counter sent from the client is one more than the counter stored in the database for that gene set.

-- If the values match, the server will update the gene set as specified in the PUT request and update the counter by incrementing it by 1.
+- If the values is correct, the server will update the gene set as specified in the PUT request and update the counter with the value sent by the client.
 The response to the client will include the updated counter value to be used in future PUT requests for that gene set.
+- If the counter stored sent by the client is equal to or less than the counter in the database the request will be ignored (under the assumption that it has already been processed)
-- If the counter stored in the database does not match the counter sent by the client the server will immediately send an error message to the client, specifying the name and uuid of the gene set that is out of sync.
-The client will then send over the entire gene set including all linked genes as a POST request.
+- If the counter sent by the client is too high (more than 1 more than the counter stored by the client) the server will immediately send an error message to the client, specifying the name and uuid of the gene set that is out of sync as well as the value of the counter currently associated the gene set in the database.

+  - The client can then send the missing updates (in order) followed by the failed update, OR
+  - The client can send over the entire gene set including all linked genes as a POST request.
 Because the gene set name is already taken for that user/dataset, the server will delete the currently stored gene set and any associated genes and recreate it based on the information included in the POST request.
 This will generate a new UUID for the gene set, and reset the consensus counter.

   In the case that the server times out or does not respond to a PUT request from the client, the client can retry or just send a POST request to recreate the gene set.
   Because recreating the gene set assigns it a new UUID, any pending or high latency PUT requests sent prior to the update